 - Curfew for drivers under age 18 is midnight to 5 a.m.

 - The graduated licensing system only allows for a certain amount of passengers at a time (For the first six months after getting their license, they can’t drive with any passenger who is not immediately related)

-- Seatbelts are required by law.
+- Seatbelts are a must.

 - Texting while driving is illegal no matter how old you are.

 Distracted driving is the cause of thousands of accidents every year.
 Make sure your teen knows not to text and drive.
 It’s essential – they may think they can multitask, but no one can text and drive safely.
 It’s impossible.

 Of course, shopping around can also help you save money on car insurance.
 It’s important to consider different coverage options and compare prices when you’re getting insurance for your teenager.

 And we can help you with that.
 Our agents are experts at helping people save money on auto insurance.
 We’ll help you get a great rate for teen car insurance and make sure they have the coverage they need.
 All you have to do to get quotes for teen auto insurance is fill out our quote form or give us a call today.